Winter road trip in Snaefellsnes peninsulaPublished: 5. January 2017

 There is obviously plenty more to explore in the Snæfellsnes area, such as the Snæfellsjokull glacier itself, Kirkjufell mountain, Gerðuberg basalt columns, and Djúpalónssandur beach.
 These places are some of my favorite in the country and I highly recommend that you take the time to add them to your list.
 In the summertime, it shouldn't take more than 2 days to explore most of these places if you plan it right.

-Got questions or comments, feel free to send me an email.
+Leave questions a comments below or feel free to send me an email.